 I certainly enjoy a good Cosmo, but I like it even more because the cranberry juice found in the Cosmo has been shown to have health benefits.
-Cranberries are a healthy fruit that are a good source of vitamin C, vitamin A, potassium, fibre and antioxidants.
+Cranberries are a healthy fruit that is a good source of vitamin C, vitamin A, potassium, fibre and antioxidants.
 Antioxidants are dietary substances that help prevent or fix damage to your cells.
 Researchers have shown that cranberry juice plays a significant role in preventing urinary tract infections and helps reduce the risk of heart disease, cancer, ulcers and gum disease.
 Remember that the best cranberry juice should be 100% juice with no preservatives, artificial flavours or colours.
 Please remember that it is the cranberry juice in the Cosmo that has health benefits and not the Cosmo itself.
 I wouldn’t want anyone going out and start drinking buckets of Cosmos.

 1½ oz Vodka